 Delicious baked citrusy apples & pears.
 Ideal for using up over-ripe fruit.
 Serve hot or cold, with or without plain yogurt, or custard.

-Follow a recipe; follow food safety & hygiene rules; tidy away; use measuring spoons and cups; chop using bridge/claw technique; use a vegetable peeler safely; use a citrus squeezer/zester.
+Follow a recipe; follow food safety & hygiene rules; tidy away; use measuring spoons; chop using bridge/claw technique safely; use a vegetable peeler safely; use a citrus squeezer/zester; use an oven (with adult supervision).

 Oven dish, vegetable peeler or zester, citrus squeezer, measuring spoons, chopping board, knife, foil.